garrett361/arxiv-vixra-ml/README.md

 ## Data

 The data used in the preceding notebooks was gleaned from [Kaggle's arXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv) and scraping from [viXra](https://vixra.org).
 Planning to link to the filtered, combined dataset used in this project at a later date.
+Notebooks cannot be run as is, without relevant `.feather` files.